Beat the Price Increases and Save Money on Electricity in 2025

 One of the most common reasons for people being overcharged on their electricity bills is due to their bill being based on an estimated rather than actual usage reading.

-As our electricity habits change during the year, particularly in summer, it’s important to submit or request accurate meter readings so as not to have to pay an estimated bill in summer based off of how much electricity you used in winter.
+As our electricity habits change during the year, particularly in summer, it’s important to submit or request accurate meter readings so as not to have to pay an estimated bill in summer based off how much electricity you used in winter.

 Check Your Bill